k6w/online-ide-backend/README.md

 # Online IDE Backend

-This **Advanced & Secure Online IDE Backend** is a sophisticated backend system designed to power a secure online IDE, supporting multiple programming languages and featuring robust sandboxing and security measures.
+The **Online IDE Backend** is a robust and secure backend system designed to support an online Integrated Development Environment (IDE).
+It handles code execution in multiple languages, provides sandboxing for security, and integrates with various databases and monitoring tools.

 ## Key Features

-- **Language Support**: JavaScript, Python, Lua, C++, and cURL requests.
+- **Multi-Language Support**: Execute code in JavaScript, Python, Lua, C++, and handle cURL requests.
-- **Sandboxing**: Secure execution in isolated Docker containers with gVisor.
+- **Sandboxing**: Uses Docker with gVisor for secure execution.
-- **Security**: Rate limiting, input sanitization, and secure configurations.
+- **Security**: Includes rate limiting, input sanitization, and secure configurations.
-- **Resource Management**: Configured to manage CPU and memory usage.
+- **Resource Management**: Configured to manage CPU and memory usage efficiently.
-- **Logging and Monitoring**: Integrated with Prometheus and Winston.
+- **Logging and Monitoring**: Integrated with Prometheus for monitoring and Winston for logging.
-- **Deployment**: Docker and Kubernetes configurations included.
+- **Deployment**: Supports deployment using Docker and Kubernetes.

 ## Table of Contents